Enterlucent/open-space-game-sandbox/CONTRIBUTING.md

 1. Look at the issue tracker for game asset [Feature Requests](https://github.com/Enterlucent/open-space-game/issues?utf8=%E2%9C%93&q=label%3Aassets,enhancement+is%3Aopen)
 2. [Fork](https://help.github.com/articles/fork-a-repo/) the [Studio](https://github.com/Enterlucent/open-space-game-studio) repository
 3. Make any changes or additions to the development branch
-    * Fetch the origin branch often to ensure you stay in sync
+    * [Fetch](https://help.github.com/articles/fetching-a-remote/) the origin branch often to ensure you stay in sync
-4. Submit a pull request that includes just your changes.
+4. Submit a [Pull Request](https://help.github.com/articles/about-pull-requests/) that includes just your changes.
-    * Make sure to give it the label of 'assets' on the pull request.
+    * Make sure to give it the label of 'assets' on the [Pull Request](https://help.github.com/articles/about-pull-requests/).
     * Try to add as much detail to your request as possible
 5. Others may ask questions or request changes so make sure to check back, or enable the notification options!